BrianWhelanDublin/mongoengine-test/README.md

 - The aims was to get a better understanding of creating a flask application.
 - MongoDb was used as the application Database.
+- Flask MongoEngine was also used to interact with the database.

   - [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)